ME-ICA/tedana/docs/denoising.rst

 However, users may wish to apply a different type of denoising, or to incorporate other regressors into their denoising step, and we will discuss these alternatives here.

+.. topic:: Independence vs. Orthogonality
+  ``tedana`` uses independent component analysis (ICA) to decompose the data into time series that are assumed to reflect meaningful underlying signals.
+  It then classifies each time series (a.k.a. component) as "accepted" (BOLD-like) or "rejected" (non-BOLD-like).

+  The components from an ICA are `statistically independent`, rather than orthogonal.
+  Orthogonal time series are uncorrected, so there is no shared variance.
+  With independent components, however, the time series may be correlated with one another, and thus share variance.
+  If a rejected component shares meaningful variance with an accepted component, then regressing the rejected components from your data may also remove meaningful signal associated with the accepted component as well.
+  This conundrum is what motivates the different approaches used for decomposition-based denoising methods described here.

 This pages has three purposes:

 1. Describe different approaches to denoising using ICA components.